emefff/Machine-Learning-in-Die-Casting-Production-with-Sklearn/README.md

 How can we predict from new data if a part will be scrap or good?

 This is done with ML_Die_Casting_open_model_sample_preds.py .
 Here we load the data an can make predicitons without looking at the part!
 Image a machine sending its shot data to this model: during the cooling and handling of the part there is a lot of time (+10s!) for the inference.
 Thus we have enoguh time to make a prediciton and send the part, if the model predicts SCRAP, to a scrap or inspection area.
-The amount of parts that have to be inspected may be reduced to a minimum.
+The number of parts that have to be inspected may be reduced to a minimum.
 At the moment, this is still only a text output:
 ![Bildschirmfoto vom 2023-10-31 13-49-15](https://github.com/emefff/Machine-Learing-in-Die-Casting-Production-with-Sklearn/assets/89903493/1a0cd233-529c-4757-a7b4-db54aee855d8)